GenSpectrum/cov-spectrum-website/README.md

 There is also some miscellaneous documentation about date handling ([./docs/date-cache.md](./docs/date-cache.md)), routing ([./docs/routing.md](./docs/routing.md)) and export buttons ([./docs/export.md](./docs/export.md)).

+## Styling

+Tailwind.css is used for most of the styling, though there are some custom components.

+### Screen Size Breakpoints

+`md` (medium) as defined with styled-components serves as a breakpoint between 'mobile' and 'desktop' sizes.

 ## Sponsors

 [![Vercel Sponsorship Logo](public/img/powered-by-vercel.svg)](https://vercel.com/?utm_source=cov-spectrum&utm_campaign=oss)